silversub/terraform/provider/direct-link-gateway-resources.md

 # Direct Link Gateway resources
 {: #dl-gateway-resource}

 Use {{site.data.keyword.cloud_dotm}} [Direct Link](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) to seamlessly connect your on-premises resources to your cloud resources.
 The speed and reliability of direct link extends your organization’s data center network.
-You can reference the output parameters for each resource in other resources or data sources by using Terraform interpolation syntax.
+You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
+{: shordesc}

 Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
 {: important}